HSV (TV station): History

 One of the longest-serving station and general managers during the transformative years into international satellite links and color transmissions was Ron Casey.
 By the late 1960s, Channel 7 was demonstrating PAL color TV to crowds visiting the annual Royal Melbourne Show.

 The station began to identify as Channel Seven in the late 1960s, and in the early 1970s used the national Seven Network logos.
 It followed the network's on-air presentation and programming.
-In 1979, Fairfax bought a substantial share of HSV-7 after many failed bids for the entire station.
-In December 1986, the station was purchased by Rupert Murdoch's News Limited.
+In 1979, John Fairfax & Sons bought a substantial share of HSV-7 after many failed bids for the entire station.
+In December 1986, the station was purchased by News Limited.
 In February 1987 HSV-7 was sold back to Fairfax, along with Brisbane station BTQ-7.
 As a result of the payback, HSV's unique faces – World of Sport, Mal Walden and its Hello Melbourne campaign, Australia's contribution to Frank Gari's Hello News campaigns were all ended.
 By 1987 its rights to Australian rules football telecasts were taken by ABC's state station ABV-2.
 Walden later moved to Ten (ATV-10) as a result of this.

-In late 1987, the government introduced cross-media ownership laws which forced Fairfax to choose between its print and broadcast operations.
+In 1987, the government introduced cross-media ownership laws which forced Fairfax to choose between its print and broadcast operations.
 It chose print, and HSV-7 was sold to Christopher Skase's Qintex, which already owned Seven stations in Sydney, Adelaide and Perth.
 Skase pledged to revitalize the channel and its programs, and to return it to its prior success among Melbourne viewers.
 In 1990, Qintex was sent into damage control after Skase escaped extradition proceedings, and the Seven Network became a discrete company.
 Entrepreneur Kerry Stokes bought the network in 1995.
 On 10 December 2013, HSV-7 terminated its analogue signal as part of the switchover to digital transmission.
+At around 8:54am local time, HSV-7's analogue signal broke away from Sunrise to air a montage of the history of its analogue broadcasts from all the way back in the 50s and 60s.
+The signal was then cut off after the montage.